naninovel/docs/docs/guide/user-interface.md

 ### Disabling Built-In UI

-To disable a built-in UI remove corresponding record from the UI resources list and the prefab won't be instantiated on engine initialization.
+To disable a built-in UI, remove the corresponding record from the UI resources list, and the prefab won't be instantiated on engine initialization.

 ### Modifying Built-In UI